yieldbot/dhoulmagus/README.md

 One or more critical conditions are present with the affected check or metric

 ### UNKNOWN
 One or more unknown conditions are present with he affected check or metric.
 Generally these are caused by misconfigured checks or thresholds.
-You can also retrieve the specific error code several ways, either by executing the command from the commandline and using `echo $?` to get the exist status of the last command or by looking in `/var/log/sensu/sensu-client` device listed in the *sensu-client* field in the email.
+You can also retrieve the specific error code several ways, either by executing the command from the commandline and using `echo $?` to get the exist status of the last command or by looking in the sensu-client logs device listed in the *sensu-client* field in the email.

-**NOTE**: Elevated permissions may be necessary to view any of the Sensu logs.
-Please see monitoring if you need access.

 ### CONFIG ERROR
 This is caused by several different error codes and generally refers to a misconfigured check command.